morleym/furtive-handbook/docs/format-round-robin.md

 #### Scheduling

-* You can schedule every single match out in advance, because round-robin matchups are predetermined
+* You can schedule every broadcasted match in advance, because 100% of round-robin matchups will be known